hapax/hapax.github.io/assets/chuzenji.md

 Westward and past the guesthouse when I see the weedlot, a little forest in poetic apposition.
 I take in the petrichor of the tall, wet grass, and imagines .
 So much for the marshland.

+pitched up
+the hill at Kegon waterfall in the east (the middle of the "V")